Trusted by 2,000+ businesses • 4.8★ rating

 Why Define a Search Query?

-Defining a search query is important because it helps search engines understand what the user is looking for and return relevant results.
+Search Function in SharePoint can greatly enhance the efficiency of this process.
 By defining a search query, you are essentially telling the search engine what information you are looking for.
 This helps the search engine match your query with the most relevant results.

 How to Define a Search Query